goofballLogic/ld-query/README.md

 We would like to be able to query the data in a fairly simple manner, like this:

+Start by creating the ld-query object:

 ```
-// create the ld-query object
 var context = {
   "so": "http://www.schema.org/",
   "foaf": "http://xmlns.com/foaf/0.1/",